-- 0.5-mile driving or walking distance of a proposed site. - c) Driving or walking routes must originate from geo-coordinates of the pedestrian or vehicle site entrance and end at the geo-coordinates of the desirable amenity. - d) Each building/entity/location will be assigned to only one (1) desirable category, with the exception of an amenity under (a), (c), or (l) below, which may be assigned to up to two (2) desirable categories.
-(Example: a public park may have a gymnasium and/or a swimming pool, or a supermarket may have a pharmacy). - e) Desirable characteristics that are under construction may be eligible for points if the construction site is clearly active and the new structures are above ground at the time of Applicant Submission. - f) For Scattered Site Projects, desirable amenities must be measured from the center point of each Scattered Site locations.
+- a) Driving or walking routes must originate from geo-coordinates of the pedestrian or vehicle site entrance and end at the geo-coordinates of the desirable amenity. - b) Each building/entity/location will be assigned to only one (1) desirable category, with the exception of an amenity under (a), (c), (g), or (l) below, which may be assigned to up to two (2) desirable categories.
+(Example: a public park may have a gymnasium and/or a swimming pool, or a supermarket may have a pharmacy). - c) Desirable characteristics that are under construction may be eligible for points if the construction site is clearly active and the new structures are above ground at the time of Applicant Submission. - d) For Scattered Site Projects, desirable amenities must be measured from the center point of each Scattered Site locations.

-2. Eligibility.
+2. Eligibility

 The following Desirable activities/characteristics are eligible for points:

-Category Item Amenity Retail & а National big box general merchandise store, typically with a minimum Restaurants of 50,000 square feet of floor space (e.g., Wal-Mart, Target, Costco, BJ's, Sam's Club b Retail/clothing/department store (full range of clothing/household items) С Supermarkets and grocery stores with meat, dairy, and produce (high- end specialty stores and convenience stores not eligible) d Restaurants Medical Care е Hospital (outpatient centers or emergency care facilities not eligible) f Medical care provider (e.g. clinic, physician/dental office) g Pharmacy Education & h Child care service licensed by Georgia Dept. of Early Care and Child Care Learning i Institution that is part of the Technical College System of Georgia j Elementary, middle, or high school Community k Traditional town square which includes an operation Traditional town square which includes an operational anchor institution (e.g. county courthouse, city hall) and which serves as a hub for both commercial activity and community events (only applicable to Rural properties I Community or recreational center (e.g. YMCA, Boys & Community or recreational center (e.g. YMCA, Boys & Girls Club, public pool, public gymnasium, senior community or multipurpose facility m Public park/public community garden n Public library 0 Fire station or police station р Federally insured banking institutions (ATMs not eligible) q Place of worship r Post office
+Category Item Amenity Points Group Retail & Restaurants а National big box general merchandise store, typically with a minimum of 50,000 square feet of floor space (e.g., Wal-Mart, Target, Costco, BJ's, Sam's Club 1 b Retail/clothing/department store (full range of clothing/household items) 2 С Supermarkets and grocery stores with meat, dairy, and produce (high-end specialty stores and convenience stores not eligible) 1 d Restaurants 2 Medical Care е Hospital (outpatient centers or emergency care facilities not eligible) 1 f Medical care provider (e.g. clinic, physician/dental office) 1 g Pharmacy 1 Education & Child Care h Child care service licensed by Georgia Dept. of Early Care and Learning 1 i Institution that is part of the Technical College System of Georgia 2 j Elementary, middle, or high school 1 Community Assets k Traditional town square which includes an operational anchor institution (e.g. county courthouse, city hall) and which serves as a hub for both commercial activity and community events (only applicable to Rural properties 2 I Community or recreational center (e.g. YMCA, Boys & Girls Club, public pool, public gymnasium, senior community or multipurpose facility 1 m Public park/public community garden 1 n Public library 1 0 Fire station or police station 2 р Federally insured banking institutions (ATMs not eligible) 2 q Place of worship 2 r Post office 2